 A good buff or sun mask will come in handy too.
 Go for the ones that are breathable and UV-resistant.
 A loose, long-sleeved shirt is also important.
 Combine this with trousers for the best protection against sunburn.
 If you’re the board-shorts kind of person, that’s cool too.
 It’s easy to forget that a pair of gloves are needed too.
 After all, it’s hot, and you’re not bothered about keeping your hands warm.
 However, a pair of light Spandex or Lycra gloves will offer protection against the sun and abrasion from the paddle.
 You can also consider pogies.
 They hold fast to the paddle, and all you need do is slip your hands into them to grip the shaft.

 For footwear, anything that is lightweight protecting your toes and the bottoms of your feet work fine.
 Neoprene paddling boots are ideal.
 Water sandals can work too but be careful not to collect sand or gravel when taking them off or putting them on.
 Do you know what else works?
 A pair of crocs!
 They satisfy the requirements here plus they get dry so fast.
+You can find some of the best kayaking shoes in many local stores and amazon have a great selection.

 At this juncture, we shall discuss an important aspect of dressing for kayaking.
 Clothing should be in layers for either warm or cold weather conditions.
 Why?
 You will need a warm top layer when warm conditions suddenly turn cooler.
 The exertion while kayaking can make you feel very hot on a sunny day.
 On a cold day, what’s warm on land may not work far out on the water.
 So, how do you layer your clothing for warm weather?